Rimsky-Korsakoffee House: Description

 Named after Russian composer Nikolai Rimsky-Korsakov, Rimsky-Korsakoffee was one of Portland's first coffeehouses.
 The classical music-themed business, located in Portland's Buckman neighborhood, serves coffee and desserts.
 It operates from the former living room of a reportedly haunted Craftsman-style house, built in 1902 and "nearly hidden from view" by the surrounding foliage.

 Rimsky-Korsakoffee has a casual, communal atmosphere and has been described by The Oregonian as a "cozy little place with an easygoing feel".
 The Jewish Week's travel writer called the house a "mecca for grungy young artist-types seeking caffeine, chocolate and liberal-minded conversation".
 Yahoo!
 Travel described the environment as dimly lit, with sounds of stringed instruments.
 The house's interior has "bizarre 70's style" wallpaper and features knickknacks, "oddball" art, and "odd things" hanging from the ceiling.
 Weekends feature live classical music.
 Guests are encouraged to write in blank journals placed throughout the house.
-Rimsky-Korsakoffee is unusual in that it accepts payments in cash only.
+Historically, Rimsky-Korsakoffee has accepted payments in cash only.

 According to the owner, each table is named after a different composer and has a "pseudo elegant" decor.
 Some of the tables are "haunted" (animated), at times rotating or vibrating; one rises 18 in every 45 minutes, returning to its original position after moving through a succession of different heights.
 The table named for Sergei Rachmaninoff shakes when a button in the kitchen is pressed, and the Stephen Sondheim table disappears completely through a slit in the wall.
 Couches are also available for lounging.
 The upstairs unisex bathroom has an "under-the-sea" theme and reportedly "regularly induces screams".